ryancooper/course-info/README.md

    ```

 If you don't know Git that well, this probably seemed very arcane.
 Just keep
 using Git and you'll understand more and more.
+You aren't required to use commands like commit and push as you develop your labs, but will find them useful for debugging.
+We'll provide explicit instructions on how to use these commands to actually upload your final lab solution.

 ## Getting Newly Released Labs

+(You don't need to follow these instructions until Lab 2.)

 Pulling in labs that are released or previous lab solutions should be
-easy as long as you set up your repository based on the instructions from
+easy as long as you set up your repository based on the instructions in
 the last section.

 1. All new lab and previous lab solutions will be posted to the
    [labs](https://github.com/MIT-DB-Class/simple-db-hw) repository in the class
    organization.

-   Check it periodically as well as BlackBoard's announcements for updates on
+   Check it periodically as well as Piazza's announcements for updates on
    when the new labs are released.

 2. Once a lab is released, pulling in the changes should be fairly simple: